unbit/uwsgi-docs/Rados.rst

 official modifier1: 28

-Authors: Javier Guerra, Marcin Deranek, Roberto De Ioris
+Authors: Javier Guerra, Marcin Deranek, Roberto De Ioris, Sokolov Yura aka funny_falcon

 The 'rados' plugin allows you to serve objects stored in a Ceph cluster directly using the librados API.